DeeBuggerTech/WebSocketTest/README.md

 <img src="images/screenshot_serial_monitor.png"></img>

-<p>Here we got the local IP and the Hostname (which can be changed here).
+<p>Here we got the local IP and the Hostname (which can be changed <a href="https://github.com/DeeBuggerTech/002_WebSocket_Test/blob/724cdebb90a566ab19e58efe5f2acf0392d58035/WebSocketServer/WebSocketServer.ino#L9">here</a>).
 You can enter the URL in your browser to check if it's working.
 If you get a response like "Looks like everything's running smoothly.", you can continue by setting up the app.</p>

 <img src="images/screenshots_app.png"></img>